 Australian Institute of Sport, Monash University, University of New South Wales,

 IMG, Stanton & Co.
-Photography, Destination NSW, Crown Melbourne, Football Federation, Warner Bros., Sony Pictures, Korean Cultural Centre Sydney, Rydges Hotels & Resorts, Singapore Airlines, Tourism Western Australia, UFC, Qantas Airways, Hour Group.
+Photography, Netflix Australia, Destination NSW, Crown Melbourne, Football Federation, Warner Bros., Sony Pictures, Korean Cultural Centre Sydney, Rydges Hotels & Resorts, Singapore Airlines, Tourism Western Australia, UFC, Qantas Airways, Hour Group.